-Do you love orange flavored sweet and creamy desserts?
-This Mandarin Orange Creme Caramel is a luscious orange-scented custard with a decadent sweet and tangy glaze that will delight all of you orange lovers.
+Do you love orange-flavored sweet and creamy desserts?
+I have the perfect recipe for you.
+One that is a bit decadent but so easy to make.
+This Mandarin Orange Creme Caramel is a luscious orange-scented custard with a lick the spoon sweet and tangy caramel glaze that will delight all of you orange lovers.

 Satsuma Mandarin Oranges are my favorite winter fruit.
 Luckily they are grown close to me and right now are in abundance at the local orchards and stores.
 I just love their vibrant color and the attached stems and leaves.

 Have you ever eaten a dessert where you take a spoonful, put it in your mouth and then close your eyes to savor the luscious flavor?
 That is what happens with this citrus-inspired custard.
 And the best part is that this Mandarin Orange Creme Caramel recipe has only six ingredients and it is seriously easy to make.

 If you love creamy citrusy desserts make sure to try this simple to make and oh so delicious Lemon Ginger Posset.

 This page may contain affiliate links, please see my full DISCLOSURE for policy details.

 Not sure of the difference between an orange or a mandarin?